yapcrun/TypeMaster/README.md

 - `tmgui.pyw`: The main entry point to the application.
 - `sounds/`: Directory containing sound packs.
 Each pack has subdirectories for key sounds based on their category.
-- `key_log`: Json file where key press counts are logged.
+- `key_stats`: Json file where key press counts are logged.

 ## Requirements